JMPerez/spotify-search/README.md

-# Cover art polymer element
+# Spotify search polymer element

 This is an example of a [Polymer Web Component](www.polymer-project.org) that implements a Search component for searching tracks, albums and artists on Spotify.
 It is useful in combination with other components such as the [Spotify Preview Button](https://github.com/rafeca/spotify-previewbutton).